meemalabs/laravel-text-to-speech/README.md

 [![Build Status](wip)](ghactions)
  -->

-This is a Text to Speech package for Laravel.
+This is a Text-To-Speech package for Laravel.
 Its primary intention is to use a shared API to easily convert text to speech.

 Currently, the only supported driver is Amazon Polly.
 We are exploring the option to soon support Google WaveNet.
+Feel free to start a discussion on any possible driver.

 ## Usage